orsonteodoro/nano-ycmd/README.md

 * ycmd, confirmed working for 20180210 (commit 1a83224202c4381d6d791c245a893ce25db7a974)
-* <code>>=</code>jedi 0.10, for python support and for completer commands to work.
+* <code>>=</code>jedi 0.10, for Python support and for completer commands to work.
-* Latest jedihttp, for python completion commands support.
+* Latest jedihttp, for Python completion commands support.
 * Either nettle, openssl, or "libgcrypt with glib" cryptographic library, to mitigate MITM attack between ycmd and nano text editor
 * neon, for http interprocess communication between nano editor and ycmd server
 * YCM-Generator (https://github.com/rdnetto/YCM-Generator), for
 C/C++/Objective-C/Objective-C++ support to generate a .ycm_extra_conf.py.
-It requires Python 2 and tested working on Python 2.7.
-To use YCM-Generator with Python 3, YCM-Generator requires a patch.
+It requires YCM-Generator to be patched for Python 3 support.
 * Bear (https://github.com/rizsotto/Bear), for C/C++/Objective-C/Objective-C++
 support to generate a compile_commands.json.
 * Clang, for C/C++/Objective-C/Objective-C++ code completion.